GDG-Nantes/devfest2019/content/blog/you-rock.md

 draft: false
 ---

-Wow but what DevFest!
+Wow, but what DevFest!
 Thank you all for participating in this 100% Rock Edition
 We hope your experience as an attendee has lived up to your expectations!
-First of all we would like to thank you for your participation in the DevFest Nantes 2019!
+First of all, we would like to thank you for your participation in the DevFest Nantes 2019!
 We hope you had a good time, met many people and enjoyed a maximum of sessions.

 Please note that all photos of DevFest Nantes are available on [Google Photos](https://photos.app.goo.gl/1WWs9JJJtjHWhBiG6), and videos on our [Youtube channel](https://www.youtube.com/playlist?list=PLuZ_sYdawLiUjPGPsOvBcgBxC6yP_HSA6).